greybrunix/greybrunix/README.md

 * C
 * Haskell
+* Python and Java ( I work with these languages but they bring me no joy )

 ## Academic Pursuits

-Currently focused on OS and OOP projects with a Formal Methods (Group Category) project to do after, and possibly considering Distributed Systems investigation
+Currently focused on OS with a Formal Methods (Group Category) project to do after, and possibly considering Distributed Systems investigation.

+Recently finished my OOP project, having made it public in the following [repo](https://github.com/greybrunix/Projeto_POO).

+Also have my [Functional Programming repo](https://github.com/greybrunix/pf2022) with a plethra of solved exercises public.

 <br/>